 Our story began generations ago in a small pueblo near Juchitán, Oaxaca—the Istmo de Tehuantepec region.
 During the Civil War of Central America (that ended in 1992 in El Salvador and 1996 in Guatemala), our pueblo became a refugee sanctuary to our Indigenous Maya relatives.
-Thus, our communities came together forming a strong Indigenous solidarity that still exists today across our pueblo in Southern Mexico and Central America.
+Thus, our communities came together forming a strong Indigenous solidarity that still exists today across our pueblo in Oaxaca and El Salvador.

 With inspiration gathered from our first-hand experiences as Indigenous artisans, environmental leaders, climate refugees, and protectors of Mother Earth, our hybrid business was born.
 We are primarily an environmental consultation business that also sells artesanias to support Indigenous artisans.

 Piña Soul, SPC was primarily founded to support frontline communities in the environmental & climate justice movement.
 This is why we invest 20% of our profits towards our Eco-Warrior community grants.
-Our Eco-Warrior Community Grantsare designed to support grassroots environmental & conservation movements, initiatives, or projects led by Black & Indigenous communities.
+Our Eco-Warrior Community Micro-Grantsare designed to support grassroots environmental & conservation movements, initiatives, or projects led by Black & Indigenous communities.
+Additionally, 10% of all proceeds are donated to our Mutual Aid Projects.

 Our products are handmade by Indigenous artisans and promote environmental sustainability.